DSSC-projects/veni/README.md

 <!-- ``` -->

 ## Examples and Tutorials
-The directory `Examples` contains some examples showing how to use **JaxForward**.
+The directory `Examples` contains some examples showing how to use **VENI**.

 ## Benchmarks
-The directory `benchmarks` contains some important benchmarks showing how to reproduce [Atılım Günes Baydin et al.](https://doi.org/10.48550/arXiv.2202.08587) results by using the simple **JaxForward** interface.
+The directory `benchmarks` contains some important benchmarks showing how to reproduce [Atılım Günes Baydin et al.](https://doi.org/10.48550/arXiv.2202.08587) results by using the simple **VENI** interface.
 We further provide logs for efficient analysis of the data.

 ### References
 To implement the package we follow these works: